msavikko/Ella-Bus-a-mobile-controlled-car/README.md

 It is a smartCar controlled by a mobile application.
 Components:

 # 1. The SmartCar
--A smartCar controlled through DC motor, and several Arduino boards.
+- A smartCar controlled through DC motor, and several Arduino boards.
--The Arduino boards are in charge of the steering of the car, and "plate number" display.
+- The Arduino boards are in charge of the steering of the car, and "plate number" display.
 -The car implemenents a form of a warning if any object is found in front of it.
 -The car implemenets a camera which the user can use in order to see on the EllaBuss application the surroundings of the car.
 -The car implements a form of steering control in the case in which the camera is about to collide (back and front rear).